imarc/handbook/deployment.markdown

 For the Stge and Prod environments it is possible to see the SVN log for the revisions that will be deployed:

-	./deploy -l stage
+	./deploy -l example.com stage
-	./deploy -l prod
+	./deploy -l example.com prod

 ### Deploying

 The latest Code and Content can be deployed to any of the three environments.

-	./deploy dev
+	./deploy example.com dev
-	./deploy stage
+	./deploy example.com stage
-	./deploy prod
+	./deploy example.com prod

 By default deploying to Dev and Stage will deploy the latest revision from `/trunk/`.
 Prod will deploy the revision currently deployed to Stage.
 This ensures that all deployments are tested.

-#### Specific Revisions
+#### Deploying Specific Branches & Commit

-For the Stage and Dev environments it is possible to deploy any revision that is greater or equal to the revision deployed to Prod.
+For the Stage and Dev environments it is possible to deploy any branch or commit that is newer than the revision deployed to Prod.

-	./deploy dev 876
+	./deploy example.com dev example-branch
-	./deploy stage 876
+	./deploy example.com stage example-branch

-#### Branches

-The Dev environment allows for deploying a branch:

-	./deploy dev branch_to_deploy

-The branch name should be the folder stored under `/branches/`.
-The example above would pull from `/branches/branch_to_deploy`.

-It is not possible to deploy a branch to Stage or Prod.
-Branches must be merged into the trunk to deploy to Stage or Prod.

 ### Content Source